-Implementing site GPOs can have a substantial impact on your logon times and WAN (Wide Area Network) traffic.
+Implementing GPOs linked to sites can have a substantial impact on your logon times and WAN (Wide Area Network) traffic if not performed correctly.
 For more information, see Chapter 3.

 We already stood on our desks and loudly declared that there will be no Screen Saver tabs at our one default site.
 The good news is that we've already done two-thirds of what we need to do to make that site accept our will: we exposed the sites we want to manage, and we created the "Hide Screen Saver Tab" GPO in the Group Policy Objects container.